-Together with my colleague from the Hebrew University of Jerusalem (Israel), Nora Boneh, I organize a workshop at the 22nd International Conference on Historical Linguistics in Naples (Italy), 27-31 July 2015.
-The title of our workshop is Habituality and Genericity in Flux and its description can be looked up here.
-Keynote speakers are Regine Eckardt (U of Konstanz) and Hana Filip (U of Düsseldorf).
+Together with my colleague from the Hebrew University of Jerusalem (Israel), Nora Boneh, I organized a workshop at the 22nd International Conference on Historical Linguistics in Naples (Italy), 27-31 July 2015.
+The title of our workshop was Habituality and Genericity in Flux and its description can be looked up here.
+Keynote speakers were Regine Eckardt (University of Konstanz) and Hana Filip (Heinrich-Heine-University Düsseldorf).
 You find our workshop schedule as well as all abstracts here.
 Currently, we are working on our proceedings which, in turn, will appear as special issues in the journals Linguistics and Language Typology and Universals.
 Both issues are expected to appear in the second half of 2018.

-At the 46th Annual Meeting of Societas Linguistica Europaea at the Split University (Croatia), 18 – 21 September 2013, I organized with my PhD supervisor, Ulrike Demske, a workshop on infinitival clauses.
+At the 46th Annual Meeting of Societas Linguistica Europaea at the Split University (Croatia), 18 – 21 September 2013, I organized with Ulrike Demske a workshop on infinitival clauses.
 The workshop was entitled “Infinitives at the Syntax-Semantics Interface: A Diachronic Perspective”.
 We published our workshop proceedings in a special issue in the Journal of Historical Linguistics (John Benjamins) and in a volume in the series Trends in Linguistics.
 Studies and Monographs (Mouton de Gruyter).
 The title of the volume is the same as the one of our workshop.